aimpowered/staging/Pelican/content/blog/speech_rec_for_fluency_disorder.md

 3. Cut the original video.

-Note that this type of close-up video is probably not the best demo for this technique, I expect it works better for more static videos like a slide show or instruction videos.
+Note that this type of close-up video is probably not the best demo for this technique, I expect it works better for more static videos like slide shows or instructional videos.

 ## Resources